Major/MinorEnglish and American Studies

 In 1994, Kreamer ran for lieutenant governor on a Democratic primary slate headed by state Sen. Mary A. Boergers, D-Montgomery, in the “first all-woman ticket” in the nation.
 The winning ticket was Parris Glendening and Kathleen Kennedy Townsend.

-In 1998 and 2002 Democrats of Harford County elected Kreamer to the Democratic Central Committee with the highest number of votes on the ten member board.
-In 2006 Kreamer was reelected to a third term.
+In 1998 and 2002 Democrats of Harford County elected Kreamer to the Democratic State Central Committee with the highest number of votes on the ten member board.
+In 2006 Kreamer was reelected to a third term, and reelected once again in 2010.

 In the 2002 elections Kreamer ran for District E of the Harford County Council to represent Aberdeen, Churchville, Hickory and Fountain Green.
 Kreamer was unopposed in the Primary, and The Baltimore Sun endorsed her in the General Election.
 Republican Richard Slutzky, an Aberdeen High School retired teacher, won.